 Labor Notes books and pamphlets are handbooks full of practical guidance on battling the boss.
-They include best-sellers like A Troublemaker's Handbook 2 and Democracy Is Power, as well as our newest books The Steward's Toolbox and How to Jump-Start Your Union: Lessons from the Chicago Teachers.
+They include best-sellers like A Troublemaker's Handbook 2 and Democracy Is Power, as well as our newest books Secrets of a Successful Organizer and How to Jump-Start Your Union: Lessons from the Chicago Teachers.

 Over the years we’ve sold tens of thousands of these strategy manuals to rank-and-file activists hungry to develop new skills and union locals that have worn them out in training classes.